Zhong

 indicating a propensity to gain electrons due to a contacting

 event.
-The second contact charging member is spaced apart from and
+The second contact charging member is spaced apart from

-disposed oppositely from the first contact charging member, and
+and disposed oppositely from the first contact charging member,

-material layer.
-The electrically conductive material layer has a
+conductive material layer.
+The electrically conductive material

 [0011] These and other aspects of the invention will become